Hot Springs in Montana

 K Bar L Ranch and Medicine Springs Montana

-- Book your stay at the K Bar L Ranch online.
+- Where to Stay: Book your stay at the K Bar L Ranch online.

 - No roads to K Bar L, you have to ride a horse in or walk.
 In summer a boat works, too.